LiveRamp/ats-sdk-ios-sample/README.md

 The source code for the sample application is accessible within the `LRAtsSDKSample` subdirectory, which is structured as follows:

 * `Examples`
     * This directory contains a collection of code snippets demonstrating various use cases of `LRAtSDK`.
-Each nested subdirectory is dedicated to illustrating a specific use case.
+Each nested `UIViewController` is dedicated to illustrating a specific use case.
 * `Internal`
     * **Caution**: Do not copy or use this code in production.
     * This directory contains supporting code for certain functionalities presented in the sample application.
 It is unrelated to the core behavior or the usage of the `LRAtsSDK`.